← Back to Insights

 How do I track bottlenecks in a document approval workflow?

 Measure cycle time at each stage: how long does a document sit at submission, extraction, validation, and review before moving forward?
 Most bottlenecks show up at the human review stage, usually because reviewers are receiving documents that are not pre-processed or because escalation paths are not clearly defined.
+For teams that also need to manage long-term document storage and compliance archiving alongside approval workflows, the document archiving solutions guide covers how regulated industries store, search, and retrieve documents at scale.

 On this page